jkobject/jkobject.github.io/_posts/2024-09-10-a-year-in-the-phd.md

   overlay_image: "assets/images/photo-pasteur.jpg"
 ---

-I have been a PhD student for a year and a half now.
-When I wrote [the PhD decision post](https://www.jkobject.com/blog/the-phd-decision-grn-foundation-model/), I laid out four goals I wanted to hold myself accountable to.
-Time to check in honestly.
-Many things have happened and here are the lessons learned. 🧬
+A year and a half in.
+When I wrote [the PhD decision post](https://www.jkobject.com/blog/the-phd-decision-grn-foundation-model/), I set four goals:

 1. do it in 2 years and be prepared
 2. make as many connections as I can
 3. maximize impact on the community: make something useful
 4. enjoy it as much as possible

+Time to check in. 🧬

 ## The environment

-My PhD is split between two worlds that couldn't be more different, and yet somehow that contrast is exactly what makes it work.
+My PhD is split between Institut Pasteur and ENS, which are very different places.

-At Institut Pasteur, I work with Laura Cantini.
-Pasteur has this particular energy — serious science, long corridors, a rich history that almost feels tangible when you walk through the campus.
-Laura runs a tight, focused group working at the intersection of machine learning and genomics.
-She's exacting in the best way: she pushes me to make sure every claim is grounded, every figure tells a clear story.
-Working with her has made me a more rigorous scientist.
+At Pasteur, I work with Laura Cantini.
+Pasteur is serious science, long corridors, old campus.
+Laura runs a small group at the intersection of ML and genomics.
+She pushes hard on rigor — every claim grounded, every figure telling a clear story.
+I've become a better scientist working with her.

-At ENS, things are different.
-Gabriel Peyré's world is applied mathematics — optimal transport, signal processing, the kind of theoretical depth I had always admired from afar.
-Having two PIs means navigating two different sets of expectations, two lab cultures, and sometimes two conflicting intuitions about what matters.
-It took months to figure out how to make both relationships work simultaneously without dropping the ball on either side.
-The key, I've found, is being very explicit about what I'm working on and where I'm stuck — over-communicating rather than assuming.
+At ENS, Gabriel Peyré does applied math — optimal transport, signal processing, things I'd admired from afar for a while.
+Having two PIs means two sets of expectations, two lab cultures, sometimes two conflicting intuitions about what matters.
+It took months to find a rhythm.
+What works: being very explicit about what I'm doing and where I'm stuck.
+Over-communicating rather than assuming.

-The administration at these institutions is... an experience.
-Between the paperwork, the bureaucratic layers of a French public research environment, and the logistics of being enrolled across two institutions, I probably spent the equivalent of two full working weeks last year just filling out forms and chasing approvals.
-Not my favorite part.
+The admin side is... well, French public research bureaucracy across two institutions.
+I probably spent two full working weeks last year on forms and approvals alone.

-But having two advisors from such distinct backgrounds is genuinely an intellectual privilege.
-The incentives in academia are different from what I was used to in industry.
-Here, the currency is ideas, papers, and reputation in the community — not delivery milestones or quarterly revenue.
-That shift in timescale took some getting used to.
+Having two advisors from such different backgrounds has been great, though.
+Academia runs on different incentives than industry — ideas and papers instead of delivery milestones and quarterly revenue.
+That took some adjusting.

 ## The successes

-Honestly?
 I'm proud of what got done this year. 🙌

-The main achievement is [scPRINT](https://github.com/cantinilab/scPRINT) — a large-scale foundation model for single-cell RNA sequencing.
-Getting it to work the way I envisioned, getting it published, and seeing people in the community actually use it — that felt real.
-On top of that, I shipped three more open-source tools that came out of the work around scPRINT: utilities for benchmarking, data processing, and evaluation that I think will genuinely be useful to others.
+The main thing is [scPRINT](https://github.com/cantinilab/scPRINT) — a large foundation model for single-cell RNA sequencing.
+Getting it to work, getting it published, seeing people actually use it.
+I also shipped three more open-source tools around scPRINT for benchmarking, data processing, and evaluation.

-On the visibility side, I went to over 10 conferences and events across Europe (and beyond).
-I gave 4 oral presentations — nerve-wracking every time, but getting better — and did 3 poster sessions.
-There's something I love about poster sessions: the conversations are real, people stop because they're actually curious, and you end up talking through your work in a way that forces you to understand it better yourself.
+I went to over 10 conferences and events across Europe.
+4 oral presentations (still nerve-wracking), 3 poster sessions.
+I actually like poster sessions — the conversations are real, people stop because they want to, and you end up understanding your own work better by explaining it 30 times.

-Making connections has been one of the most rewarding parts.
-I've met researchers I'll be collaborating with for years, and that network is something I'm actively building.
+I've also met researchers I'll be working with for years.
+Building that network has been one of the best parts of the PhD so far.

 ## The difficulties

-I won't pretend everything was smooth.
-A few things were genuinely hard.
+Some things were harder than expected.

-Switching projects completely when I started the PhD was tougher than I expected.
-I came from industry work on cell atlases and drug discovery; diving back into a more theoretical research mode required resetting a lot of assumptions about what "good work" looks like and what counts as progress.
+Switching projects completely when I started — I came from industry work on cell atlases and drug discovery, and going back to a more theoretical research mode meant resetting my idea of what "progress" looks like.

-scPRINT itself opened more questions than it answered — which is great for science, but disorienting when you're trying to ship something coherent.
-Every experiment surfaced something new to investigate, and learning to say "this is out of scope for now" without feeling like I was cutting corners took real discipline.
+scPRINT opened more questions than it answered.
+Every experiment surfaced something new to investigate, and learning to say "this is out of scope for now" without feeling like I was cutting corners took discipline.

-Being a PhD student can also be surprisingly isolating at times.
+The isolation is real.
 You're responsible for your own direction in a way that's different from any job I've had.
-There are weeks where no one is telling you whether you're doing the right thing, and you have to generate your own signal.
-That's a muscle I've been building, but it's not always comfortable.
+Some weeks nobody is telling you whether you're on the right track.
+You have to figure that out yourself.

 ## The good and the bad of academia

-Let me be honest about both sides, because I see a lot of people either romanticizing academia or being unnecessarily cynical about it.
+I see a lot of people either romanticizing academia or being cynical about it.
+I'll try to be straight.

-The good is real.
-The freedom to pursue a question without a product manager asking if it's "strategically aligned" is genuinely extraordinary.
-I can spend two weeks going deep on a mathematical idea just because it might matter.
-I can collaborate with anyone who's interested — across institutions, across countries — and that porosity of the academic world is something I've come to treasure.
-The people I've met this year: brilliant, curious, generous with their time and ideas.
-That community is irreplaceable.
+The freedom is real.
+No product manager asking if your idea is "strategically aligned".
+I can spend two weeks on a mathematical question just because it might matter.
+I can collaborate with anyone across institutions and countries.
+The people I've met are great — generous with time and ideas.

-And then there's the hard stuff.
-The bureaucracy, as I mentioned.
-The lack of structure — which is a feature if you handle it well and a bug if you don't.
-Being essentially a solo contributor on one main project means that if you get stuck, there's no teammate to hand it off to.
-One project only, for potentially three years, is a very different rhythm than the fast-paced multi-track work I was used to.
-Some days that focus feels like a superpower.
-Other days it feels like a constraint.
+But the hard stuff is also real.
+The bureaucracy I already mentioned.
+The lack of structure (great when you're focused, bad when you're stuck).
+Being a solo contributor on one main project for three years is a very different rhythm than industry.
+When you're stuck, there's no teammate to take over.

 ## What is next?

-I still have the goal to finish in around 2 years from start — which means the clock is ticking and the work is accelerating. 🚀
+Still aiming to finish in about 2 years from start, so the clock is ticking. 🚀

-Looking back at those 4 original goals: I think I've genuinely followed the path so far.
-I shipped something useful.
-I made connections.
-I showed up at conferences.
-I've mostly enjoyed it — even the hard parts in hindsight.
+Looking at those 4 original goals: I think I'm on track.
+I shipped something useful, I made connections, I showed up at conferences, and I've mostly enjoyed it.

-But it is becoming harder as the tasks pile up and the project grows in scope.
-The deeper you go into a research problem, the more you see what's left to do.
-The goal now is to convert that momentum into something publishable and impactful, without losing the thread of what made it exciting in the first place.
+It's getting harder though.
+The deeper you go into a research problem, the more you see what's left.
+The project keeps growing in scope while the deadline doesn't move.

-More to come.
-Watch this space. 👀
+More to come. 👀